 Records of today´s activities will become historical archives for the future.
-Here are few examples of Tamil activities captured at Norwegian public platforms.
-Even though there are limited Tamil activities performed at Norwegian public platforms, it has a system that automatically captures records and generates historical archive.
-In contrast, there are overwhelming Tamil activities at private platforms.
+Here are a few examples of Tamil activities captured on Norwegian public platforms.
+Even though there are limited Tamil activities performed at Norwegian public platforms, it has a system that automatically captures records and generates historical archives.
+In contrast, there are overwhelming Tamil activities on private platforms.
 Unfortunately, because of the lack of an archive system, these activities get lost from any documentation or archive.
 And therefore no archive to preserve.

 In the activities, these women have taken various roles in different kinds of projects.
 These projects have contributed to creating a collaborated Norwegian-Tamil society by preserving Tamil culture and respecting Norwegian culture.

-So, the existence of record-keeping and archive system makes the major difference in survival of historical and cultural heritage for the future.
-The organisation archive is the one that can protect the continuity of the history of it´s surrounded society.
+So, the existence of record-keeping and archive systems makes a major difference in the survival of historical and cultural heritage for the future.
+The organisation archive is the one that can protect the continuity of the history of its surrounded society.

 “Koothu” is a traditional Tamil drama form.
 In 2010, it was performed for the first time at the Oslo Opera House in Norway.
 This was also the first time a Tamil performance was staged at the Oslo Opera House.
 The performance about “Global warming” was put together by musicians and dancers from Sri Lanka, students from Nordic Black Theater and students and teachers from Oslo Music and Culture school.
 Koothu was one of the elements in the one-week Tamil Opera Festival in Oslo.